115 may refer to:

 Conditioner may refer to:

-• Conditioner (chemistry)
+- Conditioner (chemistry)

-• Conditioner (farming)
+- Conditioner (farming)

-• Air conditioner
+- Air conditioner

-• Fabric conditioner
+- Fabric conditioner

-• Hair conditioner
+- Hair conditioner

-• Leather conditioner
+- Leather conditioner

-• Power conditioner
+- Power conditioner

-• The apparatus that contains most of the resurfacing components on an ice resurfacer
+- The apparatus that contains most of the resurfacing components on an ice resurfacer

-In a building or ship, a room is any enclosed space within a number of walls to which entry is possible only via a door or other dividing structure.
+In a building or a ship, a room is any enclosed space within a number of walls to which entry is possible only via a door or other dividing structure.
 The entrance connects it to either a passageway, another room, or the outdoors.
 The space is typically large enough for several people to move about.
 The size, fixtures, furnishings, and sometimes placement of the room within the building or ship (or sometimes a train) support the activity to be conducted in it.

 The volt (symbol: V) is the unit of electric potential, electric potential difference (voltage), and electromotive force in the International System of Units (SI).

-White is the lightest color and is achromatic (having no hue).
+White is the lightest color and is achromatic (having no chroma).
 It is the color of objects such as snow, chalk, and milk, and is the opposite of black.
 White objects fully reflect and scatter all the visible wavelengths of light.
 White on television and computer screens is created by a mixture of red, blue, and green light.
 The color white can be given with white pigments, especially titanium dioxide.

 In ancient Egypt and ancient Rome, priestesses wore white as a symbol of purity, and Romans wore white togas as symbols of citizenship.
 In the Middle Ages and Renaissance a white unicorn symbolized chastity, and a white lamb sacrifice and purity.
-It was the royal color of the kings of France, and of the monarchist movement that opposed the Bolsheviks during the Russian Civil War (1917–1922).
+It was the royal color of the kings of France as well as the flag of monarchist France from 1815 to 1830, and of the monarchist movement that opposed the Bolsheviks during the Russian Civil War (1917–1922).
 Greek temples and Roman temples were faced with white marble, and beginning in the 18th century, with the advent of neoclassical architecture, white became the most common color of new churches, capitols, and other government buildings, especially in the United States.
 It was also widely used in 20th century modern architecture as a symbol of modernity and simplicity.

 According to surveys in Europe and the United States, white is the color most often associated with perfection, the good, honesty, cleanliness, the beginning, the new, neutrality, and exactitude.
 White is an important color for almost all world religions.
 The pope, the head of the Roman Catholic Church, has worn white since 1566, as a symbol of purity and sacrifice.
 In Islam, and in the Shinto religion of Japan, it is worn by pilgrims.
 In Western cultures and in Japan, white is the most common color for wedding dresses, symbolizing purity and virginity.
 In many Asian cultures, white is also the color of mourning.